-The mandatory orientation session, conducted in Seville at the beginning of the program, introduces you to the country, culture, and academic program, as well as provides practical information about living in Spain.
+The mandatory orientation session conducted in Seville at the beginning of the program will introduce you to the country, culture, and academic program, and provide practical information about living in Spain.
 It includes both structured activities and independent sightseeing.
 Ongoing support is provided by CIEE staff on an individual and group basis throughout the program.

 You are encouraged to bring a wireless-enabled laptop.
 All homestays have internet access and the CIEE Study Center has a wirless connection.
 You'll be allowed to use the computers at the CIEE Study Center, but for academic purposes only.

 The Internship program offers a unique opportunity for study abroad students to increase their business vocabulary, immerse themselves—both linguistically and professionally—in a foreign setting, and gain practical experience on the job.
 The Internship program incorporates an intensive Spanish for Students of Business course, which increases the student’s business vocabulary and conversational skills, as well as an internship at a local Spanish company.
 For the internship, students complete 100 hours of on-site work.
 They also conduct a research project and participate in weekly seminars, which involve training in public speaking and leadership.

 Online Placement Exam